argilla-io/argilla/docs/_source/guides/llms/conceptual_guide.md

 To understand how Argilla Feedback works, let’s deep-dive into the **Collecting completion data** and **Collecting comparison data** stages.

-## Collecting completion data
+## Collecting demonstration data
-When training large language models, the collection of completion data play a significant role.
-This data, consisting of prompts and completions, is used in the supervised fine-tuning process where models learn to generate responses to prompts based on human-provided examples.
+When training large language models, the collection of demonstration data play a significant role.
+This data, consisting of prompts and demonstrations, is used in the supervised fine-tuning process where models learn to generate responses to prompts based on human-provided examples.
 Other common names for this stage are instruction-tuning and behaviour cloning.
 Argilla Feedback is designed to simplify and to seamlessly distribute this process across multiple labelers.
 As shown by recent research, like the LIMA work[TODO add reference], collecting and curating even a small set of high-quality and diverse examples can

 Consider this example.
 Your company has access to a database of prompts, perhaps from an existing database like ShareGPT or from your internal resources, and you aim to fine-tune a model to respond accurately to these prompts.
 Using Argilla Feedback, you can efficiently distribute the prompts to human labelers who then generate responses as if they were the model.
 This set of model responses becomes a key component of the supervised fine-tuning process.